Blynk-Technologies/Blynk-MicroPython-Edgent/README.md

 ### ESP32

+1. Open [ESP Launchpad](https://espressif.github.io/esp-launchpad/?flashConfigURL=https://vsh.pp.ua/Blynk-MicroPython-Edgent/esp-quickstart.toml) (you will need a Chrome-based browser)
+2. Plug your board into a USB port
+3. Click `Connect` in upper right corner and select your board
+4. Select Application (generic boards vs specialized builds)
+5. Select your Develop Kit variant
+6. Click the `Flash` button

+The builds listed in the ESP launchpad will include:

 - Generic `ESP32`: 4MB / 8MB / 16MB Flash (PSRAM is auto-detected)
 - Generic `ESP32-C3`: 4MB Flash
 - Generic `ESP32-S3` (PSRAM is auto-detected):